 Taking Some Time

-A gift certificate to a spa for a massage can help provide some time and a reminder that self-care is important.
-Pair with a gift basket of preferred self-care products, like lotions and soaps.
+A gift basket of preferred self-care products, like lotions and soaps, is a nice reminder about the importance of self-care.
 Include Epsom salts and other medicated creams your giftee might appreciate.

 Mobility is Independence